-Figure 27.
+Figure 29.
 Fraudulent ground test circuit-fraudulent ground applied

+In Figure 29 we see the situation where no coin has been deposited but a miscreant has somehow fraudulently applied a ground to some accessible point of the telephone circuit.
 Relay CT operates, as we saw just above.
 But the low resistance of this fraudulent ground, compared to the high resistance of the coin relay coil, allows relay FGT to also operate.